Latest Status

 Grizzly bears and black bears live in valley and alpine areas in Whistler.

-With increased visitation and access to Whistler’s Alpine Trail Network, it has become clear that a strategy is required to protect grizzly bears in their natural habitats and provide guidance for recreational users.
+With increased visitation and access to Whistler’s Alpine Trail Network, the strategy provides recommendations to protect grizzly bears in their natural habitats and provide guidance for recreational users.

 Grizzly bear recovery